bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 ## Having trouble with Hugo?

 When you encounter problems specifically with Hugo and don’t find an answer in its [documentation][hugodoc], the [Hugo community](https://discourse.gohugo.io) will support you.
 Please search the forum archive, because most likely your problem has already been answered.
 If you are confronted with a new problem, please read the guidelines **How to Request Help** at the top of the site first, before you submit your request.
+You may need to provide a (temporary) public repository to let people inspect your code in detail.

-All problems with this theme or this documentation should be addressed in [their repositories](/doc/intro/perplex#trouble)!
+All problems specifically with this theme or this documentation should be addressed in [their repositories](/doc/intro/perplex#trouble)!

 [hugodoc]: https://gohugo.io/documentation
 [cc]: https://creativecommons.org/licenses/by-sa/4.0/